Cohomology and Deformations of left-symmetric Rinehart Algebras: Deformation of left-symmetric Rinehart algebra

-\end{defi} \begin{defi} Any deformation that is equivalent to the deformation $\mathfrak m_0=\mathfrak{m}$ is said to be a trivial deformation. \end{defi} \begin{thm} The cohomology class of the infinitesimal of a deformation $\mathfrak{m}_t$ is determined by the equivalence class of $\mathfrak{m}_t$. \end{thm}
+\end{definition} \begin{definition} Any deformation that is equivalent to the deformation $\mathfrak m_0=\mathfrak{m}$ is said to be a trivial deformation. \end{definition} \begin{theorem} The cohomology class of the infinitesimal of a deformation $\mathfrak{m}_t$ is determined by the equivalence class of $\mathfrak{m}_t$. \end{theorem}